bluefroguk1/empire-dump/content/Wiki/The Nations/Wintermark/Wintermark Look and Feel.md

 ## Overview
 The [[Wintermark]] look is rugged and practical but strives to express the wearer's individuality.
 Each of the three traditions - [[Kallavesi]], [[Steinr]], and [[Suaq]] - has their own style of dress and way of expressing this unique personality.
 Sometimes minor elements of one tradition's style will be used by another, especially where a character has embraced an [[Archetype]] more often associated with a different tradition (for example, the runesmith Magical path is strongly associated with the Steinr, and Suaq or Kallavesi  magicians who embrace it often include elements of a more Steinr style in their day-to-day garb).
 Regardless of these accents, it is Generally a matter of [[Pride]] for the people of Wintermark to demonstrate the style of their chosen tradition as strongly as possible.
 Winterfolk art tends to be intricate and detailed.
-Stone, metal and wood are carved with [[Runes]], so crafters can show off their [[Skills]].
+Stone, metal and wood are carved with [[Runes]], so crafters can show off their Skills.
 The people of Wintermark use bright scarlet for things like banners because they can be seen for miles through snow and atop mountainsides.
 ## [[General]] Breakdown
 Feel: Iron, hard, firm, strong, unmoving, earnest, well-crafted, perfectionist (Steinr), practical (Suaq), dreamer (Kallavesi), individual, heroic.
 The look of Wintermark is much more varied than that of some other nations due to the presence of the three traditions.
 Regardless of which tradition someone follows, however, certain traditional elements remain widespread through the entire nation.
 The differences between the three traditions are expressed in [[The Way]] they add to and adorn this [[Basic]] style.